-February 2021
+November 2021

-This consultation draft appraisal for Tadcaster conservation area supports the duty of Selby District Council to prepare proposals for the preservation and enhancement of conservation areas.
+This appraisal for Tadcaster conservation area supports the duty of Selby District Council to prepare proposals for the preservation and enhancement of conservation areas.

-For details of the methodology employed in assessing the conservation area and preparing the appraisal, see chapter 7.0 of this document.
+For details of the methodology employed in assessing the conservation area and preparing the appraisal, see Chapter 7.0 of this document.

 1.0 Overview of Tadcaster Conservation Area 1

 Inte ractive conservation area map 5

 2.0 Historical development 6

-3.0 Architectural and built character 8
+3.0 Architectural and built character 9

-4.0 Landscape character 16
+4.0 Landscape character 18

-5.0 Views 20
+5.0 Views 23

 6.0 Management risks, opportunities

-and recommendations 22
+and recommendations 25

-7.0 Technical terms, further information
+7.0 Technical terms, methodology

-and methodology 33
+and further reading 38